Fall Immersion: Awakening the Mind – Jewel of Creation: Oct 21-24, Ely, Mn

 - Submit a $200 deposit (non-refundable).
 Payment is preferred through Venmo (@vincent-yoga).
 Payment can also be made through cash, check, PayPal (bvrocksteady@gmail.com), CC.
 There is a 3.5% fee for paypal or CC to cover costs.
 Please contact Angela directly to pay via cash, check or CC.

-All payments are due in full by July 1, 2023.
-There will be a $50 fee for late payments.
+Payments due in full prior to retreat.
 All payments are final and non-refundable, unless your reserved space in the retreat is filled.
 If filled, you will receive paid amount minus deposit.

 Angela Vincent is a guide, coach, facilitator and teacher in Minneapolis.
 She is committed to supporting growth + connection throughout all of life’s journey.
 She has been teaching Yoga for 20 years + loves weaving in other modalities to inspire students to harness their inner vitality + trust their inner knowing.
 She’s offered retreats for 15 years + is always struck by how a unique collection of individuals can come together to create something magical as inner insights arise, community is created + people tend themselves + one another with great compassion.